-- subject <- Celegans[[seqname]] is the code that actually loads a chromosome sequence into memory.
-After it's not needed anymore, the sequence is removed from memory by calling unload(Celegans, seqname).
-Using only one sequence at a time and unloading it after it's not needed anymore is a good practice to avoid memory allocation problems on a machine with a limited amount of memory.
+- subject <- Celegans [[seqname]] is the code that actually loads a chromosome sequence into memory.
+Using only one sequence at a time is a good practice to avoid memory allocation problems on a machine with a limited amount of memory.
 For example, loading all the human chromosome sequences in memory would require more than 3GB of memory! - We have 2 nested for loops: the outer loop walks thru the target (7 chromosomes) and the inner loop walks thru the set of patterns.
-Doing the other way around would be very inefficient, especially with a bigger number of patterns because this would require to load each chromosome sequence into memory as many times as the number of patterns.
-Trying to minimize the number of loading/unloading cycles for each target sequence during an analysis is good practice because this cycle takes a long time.
-The runAnalysis1 does this only once for each target sequence.

-• We find the matches in the minus strand (minus_matches) by first taking the reverse complement of the current pattern (with rcpattern <- reverseComplement(pattern)) and NOT by taking the reverse complement of the current subject.
+Doing the other way around would be very inefficient, especially with a bigger number of patterns because this would require to load each chromosome sequence into memory as many times as the number of patterns. runAnalysis1 loads each sequence only once. - We find the matches in the minus strand (minus_matches) by first taking the reverse complement of the current pattern (with rcpattern <- reverseComplement(pattern)) and NOT by taking the reverse complement of the current subject.